ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 - `/ready` Sends ready status to the server.
 - Typing anything that doesn't start with `/` will broadcast a message to all players.

-## FF1Client Only

-The following command is only available when using the FF1Client for the Final Fantasy Randomizer.

-- `/nes` Shows the current status of the NES connection.

 ## SNIClient Only

 The following command is only available when using the SNIClient for SNES based games.